Nichols algebras over classical Weyl groups, Fomin-Kirillov algebras and Lyndon basis: Introduction

+Kharchenko and Heckenberger give hard Lyndon bases of Nichols algebras of diagonal type in \cite {Kh99} and \cite {He05}.
+All standard Lyndon words in $\mathfrak B(V)$ were obtained when $V$ is finite Cartan type in \cite [Section 4.2]{AA08}.

-This work is a contribution to the classification of finite-dimensional Hopf algebras over an algebraically closed field of characteristic 0, problem posed by I. Kaplansky in 1975.
-N. Andruskiewitsch and H.-J. Schneider classify finite-dimensional complex Hopf algebras by Lifting method \cite {AS10}.
-N. Andruskiewitsch and M. Grana study Nichols algebra of the most important class of braided vector spaces $(CX, cq)$, where X is a rack and q is a 2-cocycle on X with values in C¡Á in \cite {AG03}.
-N. Andruskiewitsch, F. Fantino, M. Gra\~na, L.Vendramin and S. Zhang obtain that Nichols algebra $\mathfrak B({\mathcal O}_\sigma, \rho)$ over symmetry groups have infinite dimension, except for a small list of examples and remarkable cases corresponding to ${\mathcal O}_\sigma$ in \cite {AFGV08, AFZ08, AZ07}.
-Shouchuan Zhang and Yao-Zhong Zhang show that except in three cases Nichols algebras of irreducible Yetter-Drinfeld ({\rm YD in short}) modules over classical Weyl groups $A \rtimes \mathbb S_n$ supported by $\mathbb S_n$ are infinite dimensional in \cite {ZZ12}, but this has not completed for general elements.
+This work contributes to the classification of finite-dimensional Hopf algebras over an algebraically closed field of characteristic $0$.
+This problem was posed by Kaplansky in 1975.
+The lifting method of Andruskiewitsch and Schneider describes a way to classify finite-dimensional complex Hopf algebras.
+In \cite {AS10} they obtained the classification over the finite abelian groups whose order is relative prime with 210.
+Nichols algebras of braided vector spaces $(\mathbb CX, cq)$, where $X$ is a rack and $q$ is a 2-cocycle in $X$, were studied in \cite {AG03}.
+It was shown \cite {AFGV08, AFZ09, AZ07} that Nichols algebras $\mathfrak B({\mathcal O}_ \sigma, \rho)$ over symmetry groups are infinite dimensional, except in a number of remarkable cases corresponding to ${\mathcal O}_\sigma$.
+Two of the present authors \cite{ZZ12} showed that except in three cases Nichols algebras of irreducible Yetter-Drinfeld (YD) modules over classical Weyl groups $A \rtimes \mathbb S_n$ supported by $\mathbb S_n$ are infinite dimensional.
+However, the classification has not been completed for Nichols algebras over general classic Weyl groups $W(B_n)$ and $W(D_n)$.
+In \cite [Section 4.2]{AA08} and \cite {LR95}, all standard Lyndon words in $\mathfrak B(V)$ and $U(L^*)$ were obtained when $V$ is finite Cartan type and $L$ is a simple Lie algebra.

-This paper follows from \cite {ZZ12} to keep on classifying finite dimensional complex pointed Hopf algebras with classic Weyl groups.

-In this paper we prove that except in several cases Nichols algebras of irreducible Yetter-Drinfeld modules over classical Weyl groups $\mathbb Z_2^n \rtimes \mathbb S_n$ are infinite dimensional.
-We also prove that except in several cases conjugacy classes of classical Weyl groups are of type $D$; hence they collapse.